John Erickson (historian): Education and career

 John Erickson was born on 17 April 1929 in the town of South Shields (then part of County Durham), England.
 He was educated at South Shields High School for Boys and St John's College, Cambridge, where he graduated MA Hons.

 He became a research fellow of St Antony's College, Oxford, from 1956 until 1958, during which he met his future wife Ljubica Petrovic, a young Yugoslavian attending Oxford to read English.
 At the culmination of their courtship, they sought the permission of the Yugoslav cultural attache before their wedding in 1957.

-Professor Erickson then taught at the universities of St Andrews in 1958, Manchester in 1962 and then Indiana in 1964 before becoming a reader in higher defence studies at the University of Edinburgh in 1967.
-In 1969 he became Professor of Defence Studies, a position he held until 1988, where he founded and was the head of the Centre for Defence Studies.
+Erickson then taught at the universities of St. Andrews in 1958, Manchester in 1962 and then Indiana in 1964 before becoming a reader in higher defence studies at the University of Edinburgh in 1967.
+In 1969, he became Professor of Defence Studies, a position he held until 1988, where he founded and was the head of the Centre for Defence Studies.
 From 1988 to 1996 he was the director of the Centre for Defence Studies.

 Erickson wrote of his research for his two-volume history of Stalin's war with Germany that he was surprised with the extent of personal archives (lichnye arkhivy) held by former Red Army soldiers of many ranks, and: